-

 Helping Bus Accident Victims in Queens, NY

 If you or a loved one has been injured in a bus accident in Queens, you may be facing overwhelming medical bills, lost wages, and pain and suffering.
-Bus accidents are not only traumatic but also legally complex, often involving multiple parties such as bus companies, drivers, and even government agencies.
+Bus accidents are not only traumatic but also legally complex, often involving multiple parties, including bus companies, drivers, and even government agencies.
 At the Law Office of Seni Popat, P.C., our experienced Queens bus accident lawyers are dedicated to fighting for the justice and compensation you deserve.

 To schedule a free consultation, call (718) 340-3385 or contact us online today.